-Direct habitat destruction is one of the most visible causes of amphibian attrition.
+Direct habitat destruction is one of the leading factors responsible for amphibian declines (Lehtinen et al. 1999, Davidson et al. 2002, Cushman et al 2006, Gallant et al. 2007, Sodhi et al. 2008).
 Some amphibian losses can be attributed to the conversion of wetlands to urban or agricultural use (Corn 1994).
 Other alterations are subtler.
-Jennings (1996) noted that: "aquatic habitats of the Sierra Nevada have been greatly altered through dams, diversions, channelizations, siltation, livestock grazing, timber harvest, placer mining, and many other factors".
-This would appear to be an unlikely cause that is unlikely to be a factor in the loss of MYLFs because they occupy high-elevations sites, most of which are far removed from human engineering projects.
+Jennings (1996) noted that: "aquatic habitats of the Sierra Nevada have been greatly altered through dams, diversions, channelizations, siltation, livestock grazing, timber harvest, placer mining, and many other factors."
+Although certainly a factor in MYLF declines outside of protected areas, habitat loss and alterations appear to be an unlikely factor in the loss of MYLFs in SEKI because they occupy high-elevations sites far removed from human engineering projects.
 Many of the historic populations occurred in remote basins that infrequently see human use.
-Most populations are within federal wilderness or in national parks where they, and their habitat, are fully protected.
+Most populations are within designated wilderness where they, and their habitat, are fully protected.

-When thinking about amphibian declines, one must also consider that not all losses are necessarily the result of human intervention.
+Not all amphibian declines are the result of direct or indirect human activities.
 Fluctuations have been reported in amphibian populations (Pechmann et al. 1991, Pechmann and Wilbur 1994).
-It is important to be able to distinguish between natural events and loses attributable to human impacts.
+It is important to distinguish between natural events and loses attributable to anthropogenic effects.
 In many cases, a combination of causes may be contributing to amphibian losses (Collins and Storfer 2003, Blaustein et al. 2011).
-As stated above, we know that chytridiomycosis and predation by introduced fish are primary causes of decline of MYLF species.
-However, other causes likely contributed to amphibian declines in the Sierra, and some factors not previously considered may also be contributing.
-We are especially concerned about atmospheric transport of toxic compounds.
+As stated above, chytridiomycosis and predation by introduced fish are the primary causes of decline of MYLF species.
+However, other causes may have contributed to amphibian declines in the Sierra, and some factors not previously considered may also be contributing.